queryluke/masseffect-5e-data/data/class-features/fighting-style-vanguard.md

 ---
-id: fighting_style
 name: Fighting Style
+class: vanguard
+level: 1
 ---
-At {{ level }} level, choose a fighting style from the list below.
+At 1st level, choose a fighting style from the list below.

 Style | Perk
 --- | ---